 Data Set Notes:

 - Red Bluff Diversion Dam: Data Courtesy of USFWS, Red Bluff Fish & Wildlife Office.
-Updates made available approximately every 2 weeks.
+Updates made publicly available biweekly.

 - USFWS Data Note from Primary Source PDFs:

 "Preliminary estimates of passage by brood-year (BY) and run for unmarked juvenile Chinook salmon and steelhead trout captured by rotary-screw traps at Red Bluff Diversion Dam (RK391), Sacramento River, CA."

 "Biweekly totals may be greater than the sum of the daily estimates presented in this table if sampling was not conducted on each day of the biweekly period.
 A dash (-) denotes those dates.
 To estimate daily passage for days that were not sampled, we impute missed sample days with the weekly mean value of days sampled within the week."